 What was the best thing about traveling with a Tour Director?

-Our Tour Director, Jeremy, did a magnificent job.
+Our Tour Director did a magnificent job.
 He was not only a big help with the language barrier, but he was also very pleasant and extremely knowledgeable.
 He told us about the company policies, but he had a sense of humor as well.
 Plus, I felt very safe.

 What are you looking forward to next?

 My next trip out of the country would be back to Cuba.
 If I could pack my bag today I’d be gone in a heartbeat.
 It’s not about the money—it’s about the memories you go away with.
-In the meantime, I’m printing and framing about 50 of my photographs from tour, which will be on display during a fund-raiser at my local library in early December.
-I’m now Facebook friends with several people from tour and hopefully I’ll hear from them when my show rolls around!
+In the meantime, I’m printing and framing my photographs from tour.
+I’m now Facebook friends with several people from tour and hopefully I’ll hear of their future travels too!

 What do you love about photography?